bedardbrandon928/National-Unity-and-Prosperity-Accord-NUPA/governance/MOCU_Community_Opt_In_Template_2026.md

 **2.2 Boundary Sanctity:** This alliance is strictly limited to the "Licensed Industrial Zone."
 The Community’s current assets, homes, and shrines remain unencumbered, customary, and legally invisible to NUPA-NG corporate participants.

 **III.
-THE 80/20 ECONOMIC ENGINE**
+THE 50/30/20 ECONOMIC ENGINE**

 **3.1 High-Density Yield:** Within each 4,000-hectare Hub, the Community authorizes 100% surface utility for Tier-1 Infrastructure (Solar Grids, Data Centers, Agri-Processing).

-**3.2 The Anti-Leakage Waterfall:** Revenue generated from the 99-year Ground Leases shall be distributed directly via the 80/20 Nigerian Adaptive Model:
+**3.2: The Anti-Leakage Waterfall**: Revenue shall be distributed directly via the 50/30/20 Nigerian Adaptive Model, ensuring the Host State receives a combined 80% non-federal yield (50% Royalty + 30% Dividend).

- * 80% Community Yield: Direct, unrestricted payment into the Community’s Sovereign Trust for local development, education, and household dividends.

- * 20% Recursive Reinvestment: Hard-coded funding for the Hub’s own power, security, and "Knowledge Mastery" vocational modules.

 **IV.
 THE TREASURY “VOLUME-TAX” PIVOT**